 Hybrid Adaptive Networks

-The battlefield of the future will require a resilient communications architecture for Multi-Domain Command and Control (MDC2) and high-velocity, data-rich net-centric operations that enables secure, reliable, ubiquitous connectivity while under attack, while on the move, and while at locations around the globe.
+The battlefield of the future requires a resilient communications architecture for Multi-Domain Command and Control (MDC2) and high-velocity, data-rich net-centric operations that enables secure, reliable, ubiquitous connectivity while under attack, while on the move, and while at locations around the globe.

 Layered resilience enabling the combat cloud